core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 On success, the broker returns a 2.04 (Changed) response and the current full resource representation.
 The broker only updates topic properties that are explicitly mentioned in the request.

-As with the PUT method, updating the "topic-data" path will automatically cancel all existing observations on it and thus will unsubscribe all subscribers.
 Decreasing "max-subscribers" will also cause some subscribers to get unsubscribed.
 Unsubscribed endpoints receive a final 4.04 (Not Found) response as per {{Section 3.2 of RFC7641}}.

-Contrary to PUT, iPATCH operations will explicitly update some topic properties, leaving others unmodified.
+Contrary to POST, iPATCH operations will explicitly update some topic properties, leaving others unmodified.

 ~~~~
    Request: